BitcoinDesign/Bitcoin-Core-App/index.md

 - Pull requests are likely set to signet, the switch to mainnet will come soon

 #### Test the latest code
 This is the latest code that has been reviewed and merged code, but not a milestone, tag, or release.
-Find the download link for your operating system [here](https://github.com/bitcoin-core/gui-qml/tree/main/src/qml#bitcoin-core-qml-gui).
+Navigate to the [Actions page](https://github.com/bitcoin-core/gui-qml/actions) no GitHub.
+Find the latest successful "Merge" entry.
+Scroll down to artifacts and download the one for your operating system.

 ##### A note for Apple Silicon macOS devices